jaakkoiot/TACTCON-9000/README.md

-# “TACTCON9000” - Contact information & address manager
+# TACTCON 9000 - Contact information & address manager

 TACTCON9000 helps users manage their contacts on the personal computer with a user-friendly interface.
 Contacts hold information about the name,